vippsas/vipps-partner/partner-terms.md

     Plugins or integrations that a Partner has developed based on the API may stop functioning when a specific API is phased out, or it is materially changed.

-1. Partner is obligated to upgrade to the newest versions of APIs no later than 60 days after they have been made available by Vipps MobilePay.
+1. Partner is obligated to upgrade to the newest versions of APIs after they have been made available by Vipps MobilePay.
+The updates are described in the API Lifecycle.
+Partner must update the APIs at the latest:

+* "Major version" within xx days.

+* "Minor version" within xx days.

+* "Patch version" within xx days.

     If the Partner does not upgrade in accordance with the before-mentioned, Vipps MobilePay is entitled to terminate the Partner Terms for cause as provided in section Termination.

 1. Partner who has developed own Plugins/integrations must on an ongoing basis maintain and update them in order to support all possibilities and improvements made available in the API.